sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Working_with_Local_Data_Sources/Choosing_a_Persistence_Strategy_for_Your_Application.md

     * the data is an image file

-Although the local database has the capability to store images in blob (binary) format, this won't lead to optimal performance from your application.
-Instead, use Titanium.Database to store the image file path and name in the database, and Titanium.Filesystem to manage the physical files.
+{{% alert title="⚠️ Warning" color="primary" %}}Although the local database has the capability to store images in blob (binary) format, this won't lead to optimal performance from your application.
+Instead, use Titanium.Database to store the image file path and name in the database, and Titanium.Filesystem to manage the physical files.{{% /alert %}}

 ## References and Further Reading